 The first phone to process data over GPRS was again a Nokia device.
 Nokia’s 2002’s the flagship phone, the Nokia 3510 became the first ever phone to process cellular data wirelessly over GPRS, which later led to inventions of what we use now, 2G, 3G, 4G.

 Back in 2002, when cameras in mobile phones weren’t so popular, Nokia launched its first phone with a 0.3 Mega Pixel Camera on board.
 The Nokia 7650 was also the first smartphone by Nokia, running Symbian OS (S60).

-At one point of time, Nokia was the largest supplier of cameras to the world, because in it phones were cameras.
+At one point Nokia was the largest supplier of cameras to the world because of its built-in camera phones.
 From Nokia 7650’ VGA cameras to Lumia 1020′ 41 Mega Pixel camera, Nokia changed people’s views for mobile phones.